Art and Design

 Credits 3

 Introduction to alternative photographic processes and medium format cameras.
 Skills learned in Photography 1 are applied with more advanced opportunities for self-expression and conceptualization.
 Students will gain a working knowledge of the history of photography.
-Topics may include: cyanotype, VanDyke brown, Fuji film, digital negatives, handmade pinhole cameras, encaustic, liquid emulsion, and bookbinding.
+Topics may include: cyanotype, VanDyke brown, digital negatives, medium format, handmade pinhole cameras, encaustic, and bookbinding.
+Offered alternate years.
 Fee: Additional fee required.

 ARDE3950: Modern and Contemporary Art History